 November 4, 2016 — The Paris Agreement enters into force

-A little less than a year after the summit ended, the agreement entered into force.
+A little less than a year after the summit ended, the agreement officially entered into force.
 It had taken several months, but finally, the threshold number of parties had formally ratified it.
-The Paris Agreement was an official U.N. treaty.
+The Paris Agreement was a U.N. treaty.

 Along with ratifying the agreement, each party had to submit “nationally determined contributions” (NDCs), or emission benchmarks.
 For example, Canada pledged that its 2030 emissions would be 30 percent lower than its 2005 levels.
-The country outlined a specific plan — complete with statistics, graphs, and other information — on how it would achieve that goal.
+The country provided a specific plan — complete with statistics, graphs, and other information — to outline how it would achieve that goal.

 Under the agreement, each party is required to periodically update its NDCs.
 Ideally, the NDCs would become increasingly stringent over time, ensuring a global decrease in greenhouse gas emissions.

-That said, not every nation is equally equipped to deal with climate change.
-With developing countries still industrializing, they can’t curb their greenhouse gas emissions as quickly as other parties can, so the agreement states that developed nations should provide technological and financial assistance.
+Of course, not every nation is equally equipped to deal with climate change.
+With developing countries still industrializing, they can’t curb their greenhouse gas emissions as quickly as other parties can, so the agreement states that developed nations should provide them with technological and financial assistance.
 However, the wording is fairly vague, and the writers gloss over important subjects like sustainable development, food production, and efforts to eradicate poverty.
 Although the agreement is clearly trying to be fair toward developing nations, the lack of specifics leaves a lot of room for open interpretation.

 Again, it’s important to note that even though all parties have agreed to contribute to a global objective (keeping the worldwide temperature increase below a maximum of 2°C), each signatory is responsible for its own action plan.
 The U.N. can’t really enforce sanctions against countries that don’t comply, a weakness that critics have pointed out since the agreement’s introduction.
 And, unfortunately, very few countries are living up to the promises they made under the Agreement.